 On June 3, 1961, the Dakota Zoo opened its gates to the public with 75 mammals and 23 birds on some 15 acres of developed land.
 Forty thousand visitors paid a ten cent admission fee that first year to visit the zoo.
 Today, an average of over 100,000 people walk through the gates each year and view 125 species of birds, reptiles, insects and mammals.
 Memberships today total approximately 3400.

 In 1987, the Dakota Zoo was challenged by the Bismarck Tribune to develop a masterplan which would outline the orderly and organized development of the zoo.
 This challenge was accepted by the zoo board and a plan was developed.
 The masterplan is reviewed and update on an ongoing basis, with the last major revision taking place in 2005.
 The masterplan serves as a “roadmap” of where the Dakota Zoo is going in the future.

-The Dakota Zoo remains self-supportive and operates on monies raised through admissions, concession sales, animal sales, the adopt an animal program, memberships and donations.
+The Dakota Zoo remains self-supportive and operates on monies raised through admissions, concession sales, the adopt an animal program, memberships and donations.
 Since 1991, the Dakota Zoo has continued to meet the high standards that are required to be an accredited member of the American Zoo and Association of Zoos and Aquariums (AZA).